Clinic for Smell and Taste Disorders

 Does insurance cover Center costs?

-If this is for a litigation (legal) case, please contact the office as the procedure is different.
+If this is for a litigation (legal) case, the please contact the office as the procedure is different and involves additional costs.

 How do I arrange an appointment to be seen at the Center?